Tony-Wright/my-website/README.md

 Now editing on update-readme branch

-Updating on local update-readme branch
+Updating on local update-readme branch then on remote